 Medieval Music Instruments Overview

 There were many instruments during the Medieval era.
-Some Medieval music instruments, such as the vielle and flute, inspired some of our modern-day instruments.
-These instruments helped give the Medieval era its unique sound.
+Some Medieval musical instruments, such as the vielle and flute, inspired some of our modern-day instruments, helping give the era its unique sound.

 Flutes